Executive Board & Business Agents

 Scott has years of Union administration experience, through his leadership role on Local 51’s Executive Board, serving as Trustee for three terms.
 Among his many skills are grievance processing, arbitration preparation and presentation and contract negotiations.

-Scott is currently Co-Chairman of the Michigan Teamsters/UPS State Panel.
+Scott is currently the Co-Chair of the Michigan Teamsters/UPS State Panel.

 Recording Secretary and Business Representative